New Rental Housing: April’s Grove

-The property, owned by Jim and Betsy Nelson of Olga, will be developed over the next several years.
-“Betsy and I are happy that this property will be serving a community purpose,” said Jim Nelson.
-“There is a real need for more affordable rental housing on Orcas Island.
-This feels right to us.”
-The Nelsons will retain ownership of the adjoining orchard.
+The property will be developed over the next several years.
+Jim Nelson, the prior owner, said “Betsy and I are happy that this property will be serving a community purpose.
+“There is a real need for more affordable rental housing on Orcas Island.”
+The Nelsons have retained ownership of the adjoining orchard, which will remain as open space.
+When developed, a stormwater drainage tank will be located under the orchard.

 The 2015 Washington State Housing Needs Assessment reported that there are houses with affordable rents for only 15% of renters with extremely low-incomes or 26% of those with very low-incomes.
 Over half of San Juan County renters (54%) are unable to afford the fair market rent for a two-bedroom unit.